SISBID/Data-Wrangling/lecture_notes/Bioconductor_intro.md

 - [Bioconductor](http://www.bioconductor.org) is an open source, open development software project to provide tools for the analysis and comprehension of high-throughput genomic data.
 It is based primarily on the R programming language.

 - Most Bioconductor components are distributed as R packages.
-The functional scope of Bioconductor packages includes the analysis of DNA microarray, sequence, flow, SNP, and other data.
+The functional scope of Bioconductor packages includes the analysis of microarray, sequencing, flow sorting, genotype/SNP, and other data.

 ## Project Goals